LoyolaChicagoBooks/introcs-csharp/rst/lab-array1d.rst

       :start-after: PrintInts chunk
       :end-before: ReadInts chunk

-   This will be handy for labellng later tests.
+   This will be handy for labeling later tests.
 Note that you end on the same line, but a later label can start with ``\n`` to advance to the next line.